SDAT’s Maryland Business Express Begins Accepting Previous Year Filings Online

 Resident Agent Legislation

 Senate Bill 82 signed by Governor Hogan on April 10 is now effective as of October 1st and requires corporations, limited liability partnerships, limited partnerships, and statutory trusts to have “a” resident agent, rather than “at least one” resident agent, and it also alters the effective date of a resident agent’s resignation for these entities, as well as for limited liability corporations and foreign corporations, to reflect these entities having only one resident agent.

 Senate Bill 9 (Chapter 44) signed by Governor Hogan April 10th became effective October 1st and repeals a requirement that persons filing specified documents with SDAT pay a $5.00 nonrefundable processing fee to have their documents returned to them, post-filing and processing.

 Additional changes and updates have occurred with SDAT’s online filing services.
-Please call the business attorneys at SLHS (Colleen Helmlinger at 410-893-7500 or email@example.com) for further information and how these new laws may affect your current or future business entity.
+Please call the business attorneys at SLH (Colleen Helmlinger at 410-893-7500 or [email protected]) for further information and how these new laws may affect your current or future business entity.